JonKing93/pdsi/README.md

    the same size as the temperature data, except for the monthly time dimension, which should have a length of 1.

-awcs: Available water capacity of the surface layer for each site.
+awcs: Available water capacity of the surface layer for each site (in mm).
 A numeric array the same size as lats.
-A common default value is 1.
+A common default
+    value is 25.4 mm.

-awcu: Available water capacity of the underlying layer for each site.
+awcu: Available water capacity of the underlying layer for each site (in mm).
 A numeric array the same size as lats.
-A common default value is 5.
+A common default value is 127 mm.

 cafecYears: A two element vector indicating the first and last years of the period to use for CAFEC normalizations.